 Note: A concentration value of 99.999 mg/m3 or 99999 ug/m3 is an invalid concentration measurement and is due to an appropriate alarm condition.
+It will also be displayed when initially starting the instrument until completion of the monitor's first successful measurement sample.

-Table 3-1 describes the other parameters visible in the main sampling display as shown in Figure 3-1.
-In addition to the hourly and real-time average concentrations, these are all the logged parameters in the E-BAM:
+Table 3-1 describes the parameters visible in the main sampling display as shown in Figure 3-1.
+In addition to the hourly, standard, and real-time average concentrations, the logged parameters in the E-BAM are: